Zack Short Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.34 team ERA ranks 17th across all MLB pitching staffs.
+- The Red Sox have a 4.32 team ERA that ranks 17th across all league pitching staffs.

-- His last appearance came on Thursday, June 1 against the Cincinnati Reds, when the lefty threw 3 2/3 innings, surrendering one earned run while allowing five hits.
+- The righty's most recent appearance was on Monday against the Kansas City Royals, when he went 6 2/3 innings, surrendering one earned run while giving up six hits.

-- In 11 games this season, the 34-year-old has a 4.58 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .243 to opposing hitters.
+- In 19 games this season, the 24-year-old has a 3.64 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.